jeffrafter/notifykit/README.md

 Currently, the unsubscribe and whitelisting logic is empty.
 Placeholders have been left for this functionality and tracking for these features is included.
-In the `Notifications` mailer there are two methods that you will need to implement if you want this functionality:
+In the `NotificationsMailer` class there are two methods that you will need to implement if you want this functionality:

 * unsubscribed?